SEO is not a sprint. It’s not even a marathon…

 Reason number three to do SEO ongoing…

-In the SEO world, the definition of “competitor” is more broad that one might think.
+In the SEO world, the definition of “competitor” is more broad than one might think.
 Businesses that sell what you sell are competitors, we all know that.
 (By the way, the percentage of new business start-ups is the highest it’s been in four years!).

 Beyond traditional competitors, your website is also up against news websites, blogs, online directories, social media pages… just to name a few.